 - Students with disabilities who seek accommodations in a course must be registered with George Mason University Disability Services.
 Approved accommodations will begin at the time the written letter from Disability Services is received by the instructor (see http://ods.gmu.edu/).

-- Students must follow the university policy stating that all sound emitting devices shall be turned off during class unless otherwise authorized by the instructor.
+- Students must silence all sound emitting devices during class unless otherwise authorized by the instructor.

 - Support for submission of assignments to Tk20 should be directed to email@example.com or https://cehd.gmu.edu/aero/tk20.
 Questions or concerns regarding use of Blackboard should be directed to http://coursessupport.gmu.edu/.